xnl-h4ck3r/waymore/README.md

 The number of links found, and then potentially the number of files archived responses you will download could potentially be **HUGE** for many domains.
 This tool isn't about speed, it's about finding more, so be patient.

-There is a `-p` option to increase the number of processes (used when getting from Common Crawl index collections, and downloading archived responses from archive.org).
+There is a `-p` option to increase the number of processes (used when retrieving links from all sources, and downloading archived responses from archive.org).
 However, although it may not be as fast as you'd like, I would suggest leaving `-p` at the default of 3 because I personally found issues with getting responses with higher values.
 We don't want to cause these services any problems, so be sensible!

 I often use the `-f` option because I want `waymore.txt` to contain ALL possible links.
 Even though I don't care about images, fonts, etc. it could still be useful to see all possible paths and maybe parameters.
 Any filters will always be applied to downloading archived responses though.
 You don't want to waste time downloading thousands of images!

 Using the `-v` option can help see what is happening behind the scenes and could help you if you aren't getting the output you are expecting.

-All the MIME Content Types of URL's found (as returned by archive.org) will be displayed when `-v` is used.
+All the MIME Content Types of URL's found (as returned by archive.org and commoncrawl.org) will be displayed when `-v` is used.
 This may help to add further exclusions if you find you still get back things you don't want to see.
 It should be noted that sometimes the MIME type on archive.org is stored as `unk` and `unknown` instead of the real MIME so the filter won't necessarily remove it from their results.
 The `FILTER_URL` config settings can be used to remove these afterwards.
 For example, if a GIF has MIME type `unk` instead of `image/gif` (and that's in `FILTER_MIME`) then it won't get filtered, but if the url is `https://target.com/assets/logo.gif` and `.gif` is in `FILTER_URL` it won't get requested.

 If `config.yml` doesn't exist, or the entries for filters, aren't in the file, then default filters are used.
 It's better to have the file and review these to ensure you are getting what you need.

 There can potentially be millions of responses so make sure you set filters, but also the Limit (`-l`), From Date (`-from`), To Date (`-to`) and/or Capture Interval (`-ci`) if you need to.
 The limit defaults to 5000, but say you wanted to get the latest 20,000 responses from 2015 up until January 2018... you would pass `-l -20000 -from 2015 -to 201801`.
 The Capture Interval determines how many responses will get downloaded for a particular URL within a specified period, e.g. if you set to `m` you will only get one response per month for a URL.
 The default `d` will likely greatly reduce the number of responses and unlikely to miss many unique responses unless a target changed something more than once in a given day.

-**The archive.org and commoncrawl.org servers aren't designed to cope with huge volumes, so be sensible and considerate about what you hit them with!**
+**The provider API servers aren't designed to cope with huge volumes, so be sensible and considerate about what you hit them with!**

 ## Some Basic Examples

 ### Example 1

-Just get the URLs from Wayback and Common Crawl for `redbull.com` (`-mode U` is just for URLs, so no responses are downloaded):
+Just get the URLs from all sources for `redbull.com` (`-mode U` is just for URLs, so no responses are downloaded):

 <center><img src="https://github.com/xnl-h4ck3r/waymore/blob/main/example1.png"></center>